Hawaii Department of Law Enforcement: Sheriff Division

-Law Enforcement Training Division

-As mandated by HB2171 and SB1337, the Department of Law Enforcement is ordered to establish a training center which provides training to all Department of Law Enforcement and county law enforcement personnel who exercise police powers in the state to ensure that all law enforcement officers meet the training standards required by state law.

-Criminal Investigation Division

-The Criminal Investigation Division is responsible for investigating crimes which have been committed on and around the properties owned, operated, and/or controlled by the state, and for assisting other law enforcement agencies with their investigations, when necessary.

 Office of Homeland Security

 The Office of Homeland Security's (OHS) primary responsibility is to prevent, protect, mitigate, respond to, and help the state to recover from man-made attacks, natural disasters and emerging threats.

 Intelligence Enforcement Unit

 The Intelligence Enforcement Unit is the investigative component of the Office of Homeland Security.
 The unit investigates matters related to homeland security, such as terrorist attacks, as well as organized crime, cyber threats and attacks, and threats and attacks against critical state infrastructure.
 The unit is headed by an Investigator VI (Chief Investigator) and it is staffed by multiple Investigator V's.

 Office of the Inspector General

 The Office of the Inspector General, named after federal counterparts with the same name, is the internal affairs arm of the department which investigates crimes and misconduct committed by its members.

 CALEA Office

 The CALEA Office handles matters related to the department's relationship with the Commission on Accreditation for Law Enforcement Agencies (CALEA).